A Path to Progress for the Salton Sea

 PPIC: Why does the Salton Sea need more water right now?

 Kurt Schwabe: In 2003 the State Water Board allocated water to temporarily manage the dust and ecosystem problems associated with the shrinking sea.
-The board gave itself 15 years to develop a plan to address these impacts.
+The board set a deadline of 15 years for the state and the parties in the water trading agreement to develop a plan to address these impacts.
 Although the state is behind in implementing solutions, the water allocation cutoff wasn’t postponed, and now the sea is shrinking at a faster pace.
 The increase in dust has a direct impact on respiratory illnesses and life expectancy in the region, which raises equity issues.

 Another problem is that water salinity is increasing as the sea shrinks.
 Time is running out for the wildlife the sea supports.
 As explained by researchers at the symposium, fish populations have crashed and won’t recover, thereby resulting in the loss of birds that depend on the fish.
 We may see new populations of birds that eat brine flies, yet without an effective management plan those birds will last only about a decade until the sea becomes too salty even for brine flies.
 In a nutshell, the ecosystem doesn’t have 10 years for us to find a solution.
 More water and less saline water―similar to the water allocation provided from 2003 to 2017―would slow the decline and buy the state time to further develop or implement solutions.